angular-schule/website-articles/blog/2020-01-everything-github/README.md

-## 3. Hosting the source code on Github
+## 3. Hosting the source code on GitHub

 Now we take care of version management.
 This is very easy because the Angular CLI has already created a local Git repository for us.